Is Your Employment in New Zealand Fair?

-A quick introduction to working in New Zealand
+A Quick Introduction to Working in New Zealand

-If you have a relevant work visa, then working in New Zealand is an awesome way to fun your travels and stay longer in Aotearoa!
+If you have a relevant work visa, then working in New Zealand is an awesome way to fund your travels and stay longer in Aotearoa!
 There are many industries that travellers can get into and what’s more, migrant workers are commonplace here in New Zealand so being from overseas doesn’t usually hinder your ability to find a job (as long as you follow our tips on How to Quickly Find a Job in New Zealand).

-Do you need a visa to work in New Zealand?
+Do You Need a Visa to Work in New Zealand?

 To work in New Zealand you will need a valid work visa.
-The most common visa people get while travelling is a working holiday visa.
+The most common visa people get while travelling is a Working Holiday Visa.
 However, there are many types of work visas for different situations or for skills that you can bring to New Zealand.
-Find out more on the Immigration New Zealand website.For more information on the working holiday visa, see What is a Working Holiday Visa?
+Find out more on the Immigration New Zealand website.

 Employment Trial Periods

-If you are dismissed during this period you cant raise a personal grievance (official complaint) on the grounds that you think the dismissal was unjustified.
+If you are dismissed during this period you can’t raise a personal grievance (official complaint) on the grounds that you think the dismissal was unjustified.
 You can, however, raise a personal grievance on other grounds, such as discrimination, harassment or unjustified action by the employer.

-MINIMUM WAGE in New Zealand
+Minimum Wage in New Zealand

 You are entitled to rest and meal breaks on which you can rest and take care of personal matters.
 There are no specific rules about the length and time of breaks.
 The common practice in New Zealand is a 30-minute unpaid meal break and 10-15-minute paid rest breaks after every four hours worked, for example.
 These rest and meal break duration and frequency should be outlined in your employment agreement.